Houston4444/Patchichi/INSTALL.md

 `$ make LRELEASE=lrelease-qt5` <br/>
 `$ [sudo] make install`

-You can run Patchance without install, by using instead: <br/>
+You can run Patchichi without install, by using instead: <br/>
 `$ make` <br/>
-`$ ./src/patchance.py`
+`$ ./src/patchichi.py`

 Packagers can make use of the 'PREFIX' and 'DESTDIR' variable during install, like this: <br/>
 `$ make install PREFIX=/usr DESTDIR=./test-dir`

-To uninstall Patchance, run: <br/>
+To uninstall Patchichi, run: <br/>
 `$ [sudo] make uninstall`
 <br/>